chaplin89/chaplin89.github.io/_posts/2020-01-20-Setup-dm-verity-on-a-minimal-debian-installation.md

 mkdir /boot
 ```

 At this point, it is possible to reboot the system.
-The last step is to reconfigure the VM manager's BIOS and make it try to boot the 2nd disk first of all.
+The last step is to reconfigure the VM manager's BIOS to boot the 2nd disk first.

 After boot, you can make sure that everything is working by running the command mount without arguments.
 The output should look like this: